ed6095-web/Guidewire-DEVTrails-2026/README.md

 India’s gig economy relies on *delivery partners* who earn daily wages strictly based on completed deliveries.

-However, workers face income loss due to *uncontrollable environmental and operational disruptions* such as:
+However, workers face income loss due to *uncontrollable external disruptions* such as:

 - Heavy Rain
 - Extreme Heatwaves
 - Severe Air Pollution
-- Mobility restrictions (road blockages, restricted zones)
+- Mobility Restrictions (road blockages, restricted zones)
-- Sudden drop in order demand
-- Platform downtime
+- Platform-Level Disruptions

 During such events, workers may lose **20–30% of their weekly income**, and currently there is **no dedicated protection system** for this type of disruption.